skillz/sync-server-go/README.md

 https://heroiclabs.com/docs/runtime-code-function-reference/#nakama-module
 5. Please check out the simple client example to see how to interface with the server: https://github.com/aaron-skillz/sync-server-unity-example

-TODO:
-Configure SSL
-Use external match maker ID and token (which will be provided by Skillz SDK) heroiclabs.comheroiclabs.com
-.NET/Unity client guide - Nakama server
-Documentation for the Nakama realtime and social server for games and apps.
+## Pre-Build Server
+We have created a docker image that you can use.
+The server uses the Nakama interface and API so you can use the examples to work with the server.
+You can download the image and run it locally.

-## Docker
+## Docker Image
 Docker Hub: https://hub.docker.com/r/skillzint/nakama

 ### Start Docker Contianer